Foundation trainee pharmacist: employment contracts

 There are three preference levels:-

 Enhanced preferencing comes into effect after offers have been made.
-It is designed to provide an opportunity for applicants to change their preferencing at a very late stage.
+It is designed to provide an opportunity for some applicants to change their preferencing at a very late stage.

 Applicants who have not received an offer will be able to amend their preferences up until the final round of offers.
 This will include re-ranking programmes from their ‘preferenced’ category and/or moving preferences from within the ‘no preference’ and ‘not wanted’ categories.

-Applicants will only be able to specify a particular geographical area under the following circumstances:-
+You will only be able to specify a particular geographical area under the following circumstances:-

 Applicants with special circumstances must provide supporting evidence.
 Parental responsibilities will not be taken into consideration when requesting a specific location.